 In this post, I will be explaining how the use of excel and similar tools can be beneficial for options trading.
 At the end of the article, I’ve provided a link to the video tutorial for options pricing in excel using MarketXLS.
 But before starting let us understand why beginners must be extra careful with options trading and if there a way to simplify options trading.

 Options trading can be extremely lucrative.
 When trading options, it’s possible to profit if stocks go up, down, or sideways.
 You can use option strategies to cut losses, protect gains, and control large chunks of stock with a relatively small cash outlay.
 Also, options provide many ways to protect and hedge your risks against volatility and unexpected movements in the market.

 However, there is a learning curve you must go through first.
 It is possible to lose more than the entire amount you invested in a relatively short period of time when trading options.
 That’s why it’s so important to proceed with caution.

-Also, many traders who try options suffer loss in the beginning.
+Also, many traders who try options suffer losses in the beginning.
 But it doesn’t have to be that way for you.
 Nowadays, there are tools available through which you can keep a track of all the options activity and also assist with the most common problems that I see options traders face.

 Some of the strategies like covered call, protective put, bull call spread, etc. can help you to make money and limit risk.
 But in any exchange, there are many options available at different prices and different strike rates.
 If you want to analyze the payoff vs risk for each of them, it becomes cumbersome and tiring to calculate the max profit/max loss for each option/strategy.
 Tools such as Excel with MarketXLS enabled can help in analyzing the strategies.